-- 1. Access the ECE configuration MBeans in a JMX editor, such as JConsole.
+- Access the ECE configuration MBeans in a JMX editor, such as JConsole.
 See "Accessing ECE Configuration MBeans".

 - 2. Expand the ECE Configuration node.

 - 3. Expand charging.policyConfig.

-- Expand Operations. - Select setDsl. - 6.
+- 4. Expand Operations. - 5.
+Select setDsl. - 6.
 Do the following for each type of service or customer you want the policy client to query: - a.
-For the alias parameter, replace String with the alias for the extended information to use in the policy guery request. - Configured aliases are included in the policy query request. - b.
+For the alias parameter, replace String with the alias for the extended information to use in the policy query request.

+Configured aliases are included in the policy query request.

+b.
 For the dsl parameter, replace String with the DSL to use to retrieve the information from ECE in the following format: